Several with grave injuries after NYC fire that killed 19

 Associated Press

-Dozens of people were hospitalized, and as many as 13 were in critical condition after Sunday’s fire in the Bronx, already the city’s deadliest in three decades.
+Dozens of people were hospitalized, and Mayor Eric Adams said Monday morning that several people were in critical condition after Sunday’s fire in the Bronx, already the city’s deadliest in three decades.
+A somber mayor told CNN that the death toll could rise.

+“We pray to God that they’ll be able to pull through,” he said.

 Investigators determined that a malfunctioning electric space heater, plugged in to give extra heat on a cold morning, started the fire in the 19-story building.